natocool2/Easynet-Pro-KB/project-plan.md

 ## Next Steps

-1. Complete the Events and Networking section by developing Strategic Partnerships document
+1. Begin research and development for the Marketplace and Market section, starting with Sales Strategy Development
-2. Begin research for Marketplace and Market section
+2. Continue enhancing cross-references between completed sections
-3. Continue enhancing cross-references between completed sections
+3. Update main README and index documents to reflect progress
-4. Update main README and index documents to reflect progress
+4. Plan for the subsequent Growth Components phase
-5. Plan for the subsequent Growth Components phase
+5. Review existing documents for consistency and quality assurance

 ## Progress Assessment

-The knowledge base development continues to progress ahead of schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, and Technological Development sections, as well as significant advancement in the Events and Networking section.
+The knowledge base development continues to progress ahead of schedule, with excellent progress in the Business Intelligence, Projects and Investment, Legal Support, Marketing and Communication, Technological Development, and now the Events and Networking sections.
 Key achievements to date include:

 1. Successful establishment of a consistent, well-structured document format
 2. Development of comprehensive content with evidence-based best practices